 What is the Sustainability Student Leaders Symposium?

-As of 2014, the Symposium is guided by a a Board of Curators made up of sustainability staff from colleges and universities in the northeast.
+Since 2014, the Symposium is guided by a a Board of Curators made up of sustainability staff from colleges and universities in the Northeast.
 Its mission is to make sure the annual Student Sustainability Leaders Symposium continues to exist and flourish.
 It meets a few times a year to choose host schools and discuss other matters related to the symposium.